Skalka (Hazlov)

 Skalka (German: Rommersreuth) is a village in Karlovy Vary Region, Czech Republic.
 It is one of the six municipality districts of Hazlov.
-In 2001 the village had a population of 125.
+In 2001, the village had a population of 125.

 Geography

 Skalka lies 2 km north from Hazlov, about 612 meters above sea level.
 It is surrounded by forests.
-It neighbour with Hazlov to the south and with Výhledy to the north.
+It is neighbours with Hazlov to the south and with Výhledy to the north.
 To the west and to the east there is the German border.

 History

 Skalka was first mentioned in 1224.
-Until 1868 was a part of Hazlov, but in 1868 create an own municipality, with Otov (village, which not exist anymore).
+Until 1868, it was a part of Hazlov, but in 1868 it created its own municipality, with Otov (village, which does not exist anymore).
 Skalka was often visited by J. W. Goethe.
-Goethe researched a flint rocks over the village, which was later named after him.
-From 1970 is Skalka one of the six municipality districts of Hazlov.
+Goethe researched flint rocks over the village, which was later named after him.
+Since 1961, Skalka is one of the six municipality districts of Hazlov.

 The name of the village

 In Czech, Skalka is diminutive from Skála, which means Rock.
-The old German name, Rommersreuth is composite for Rommer (Rommer is name) and Reuth, which means Glade or Clearing; Glade of Rommer.
-Johann Wolfgang Goethe connect the name Rommersreuth with Roman settlement, but that is wrong.
+The old German name, Rommersreuth, is a composite of Rommer (Rommer is a name) and Reuth, which means Glade or Clearing; Glade of Rommer.
+Johann Wolfgang Goethe connected the name Rommersreuth with Roman settlement, but that is wrong.